kakulukia/dotfiles/README.md

 * shows errors (and optional codes) from failed commands
 * history-substring-search

-Also inculded is some basic vim config and a powerline theme for vim.
+Also included is some basic SpaceVim config and a powerline theme for tmux.

 Installation
 ==============